ivanyuyifan/Research-on-AI-generated-text-series/README.md

 ```
 ---

-## Future Plans
-We are actively working on the following tasks over the next few months:
+### Current Status & Next Steps

+The core research framework and empirical analyses of this project have been completed.
+Based on a series of finalized studies on AI-generated versus human-written academic abstracts,
+we are currently focusing on extension, validation, and dissemination of the findings.

+Ongoing and forthcoming work includes:
-- Finalize the interdisciplinary evaluation framework
+- Consolidating and refining the interdisciplinary evaluation framework for academic abstract analysis
-- Collect and generate a large dataset of AI-generated academic abstracts
+- Expanding the dataset of AI-generated abstracts across additional disciplines and languages
-- Conduct comparative experiments between human-written and AI-generated abstracts
+- Conducting large-scale comparative experiments between human-written and AI-generated abstracts
-- Run large-scale syntactic and discourse analysis using TAASSC and Coh-Metrix
+- Performing systematic syntactic and discourse analyses using TAASSC and Coh-Metrix
+- Evaluating the robustness and generalizability of linguistic metrics across domains
-- Prepare and submit research papers for conferences and journals
+- Preparing and submitting manuscripts to peer-reviewed conferences and journals
-- Validate metric effectiveness across multiple academic disciplines and languages

 ---